vapor/open-crypto/README.md

 ## 👥 Authors

-Made by [Tanner Nelson](https://twitter.com/tanner0101), [Logan Wright](https://twitter.com/logmaestro), and the hundreds of members of the Qutheory community.
+Made by [Joannis Orlandos](https://github.com/Joannis), [Tanner Nelson](https://twitter.com/tanner0101) and the hundreds of members of the Vapor community.